Nishkarsh9/ticket/template.md

 ## 1. Introduction

-**Purpose**
-The purpose of this comparison is to evaluate Tool A and Tool B and recommend the most suitable tool for our needs.
-We will assess each tool's capabilities, usability, and overall fit to ensure an informed decision.
+This document compares **Tool A** and **Tool B** to determine the best solution for our specific requirements.
+We aim to provide a clear and concise analysis to support the recommendation of **Tool A**.

 **Scope**
 This comparison will cover the following aspects: